jns-br/CIFAR10-NN-from-scratch/README.md

 ### Prerequisites

 - Python 3.x with numpy and matplotlib
-- The CIFAR-10 dataset in a folder called data in the root directory
+- The CIFAR-10 dataset in a directory called data in the root directory
     - https://www.cs.toronto.edu/~kriz/cifar.html

 ### Run